jboy/nim-pymod/README.md

 There's even a type (`ptr PyArrayObject`) that provides a Nim interface to Numpy arrays, so you can pass Numpy arrays into your Nim procs and access them natively.

+Pymod is definitely still in the **alpha** phase of software maturity, and it's far from feature-complete, but it's been usable for our work for about 9 months now (and we've been using it regularly during that time).
+There's a lot of hacky code in there, but it gets the job done.

 Motivation
 ----------